 Since we probably can only squeeze a few minutes out of a work day to take care of ourselves, this post is going to give you some quick & and simple fixes.
 Things you can do every single day and feel good in the process.

-Quick & easy healthy things you can do at work
+Quick & easy healthy things at work

 1. Take a meditation break